Attacking Masked Cryptographic Implementations: Information-Theoretic Bounds: Application to Hamming Weight Leakages with Additive White Gaussian Noise

+The numerical results of $I(\X; \Y|\T)$ are depicted in Fig.~\ref{fig:mi:mask:1d:I_xyt}.
+It clearly appears that the effect of masking is to increase the values of $I(\X;\Y|\T)$ without bound.
+This motivates our focus on $I(\mathbf{U};\Y|\T)$.
+The dotted black lines in Fig.~\ref{fig:mi:mask:1d:I_xyt} show that upper bounds given by~\eqref{eq:bound:I_xyt} are very tight.

-As shown in Fig.~\ref{fig:mi:mask:1d:I_uyt}, $I(\U; \Y|\T)$ is bounded by $H(K)$ as expected (see Lemma~\ref{lem:I_uyt:h_k}).
-Particularly, given the same noise level, the number of traces needed to obtain $I(K; \Y|\T) = I(\U; \Y|\T) =8~\text{bits}$ is much larger than in the unprotected case shown in Fig.~\ref{fig:mi:unpro:mcarlo}.
-The curves $I(\U; \Y|\T)$ vs $\sigma^2$ also look homothetic with a scale of $\sigma^2$ (as was the case of curves $I(\X; \Y|\T)$ vs $\sigma^2$ without masking, cf.\@ Fig.~\ref{fig:mi:mask:1d:I_xyt}).
-This is justified by a simple scaling argument: if the number of traces for a given set of $(\T,\U)$ is doubled, then the mutual information is the same as with the nominal number of traces, but with SNR doubled as well.
+As shown in Fig.~\ref{fig:mi:mask:1d:I_uyt}, $I(\U; \Y|\T)$ is bounded as expected by $H(K)$ in Lemma~\ref{lem:I_uyt:h_k}.
+Particularly, given the same noise level, the number of traces needed to obtain $I(K; \Y|\T) = I(\U; \Y|\T) \approx 8~\text{bits}$ is much larger than in the unprotected case.
+The curves $I(\U; \Y|\T)$ vs $\sigma^2$ also look homothetic with a scale of $\sigma^2$.
+This is justified by a simple scaling argument: if the number of traces for a given set of $(\T,\U)$ is doubled, then the mutual information is the same as with the nominal number of queries, but with SNR doubled as well.